Gottfried Helnwein: Comics and trivial art

 Although Helnwein's work is rooted in the legacy of German expressionism, he has absorbed elements of American pop culture.
 In the 1970s, he began to include cartoon characters in his paintings.
 In several interviews he claimed: "I learned more from Donald Duck than from all the schools that I have ever attended."
 Commenting on that aspect in Helnwein's work, Julia Pascal wrote in the New Statesman: "His early watercolor Peinlich (Embarrassing) shows a typical little 1950s girl in a pink dress and carrying a comic book.
 Her innocent appeal is destroyed by the gash deforming her cheek and lips.
 It is as if Donald Duck had met Mengele".

 Living between Los Angeles and Ireland, Helnwein met and photographed the Rolling Stones in London, and his portrait of John F. Kennedy made the cover of Time magazine on the 20th anniversary of the president's assassination.
 His self-portrait as screaming bandaged man, blinded by forks (1982) became the cover of the Scorpions album Blackout.
-Andy Warhol, Muhammad Ali, William Burroughs and the German industrial metal band Rammstein posed for him; some of his art-works appeared in the cover-booklet of Michael Jackson's History album.
+Andy Warhol, Muhammad Ali, Burroughs and the German industrial metal band Rammstein posed for him; some of his art-works appeared in the cover-booklet of Michael Jackson's History album.
 Referring to the fall of the Berlin Wall Helnwein created the book Some Facts about Myself, together with Marlene Dietrich.
 In 2003 he became friends with Marilyn Manson and started a collaboration with him on the multi-media art-project The Golden Age of Grotesque and on several experimental video-projects.
 Among his widely published works is a spoof of the famous Edward Hopper painting Nighthawks, entitled Boulevard of Broken Dreams, depicting Elvis Presley, Marilyn Monroe, James Dean and Humphrey Bogart.
 This painting in turn inspired the song of the same name by Green Day.